viastolfi/maettleship/README.md

 Those point are the feature I still need to introduce

 - [ ] Security improvement (hashed password, sql injection handling)
-- [ ] Fix all the problems linked to my rooms implementation
 - [ ] Player historic (link to its account)
 - [ ] Global scoreboard
 - [ ] General error handling